aws/jsii/gh-pages/content/user-guides/lib-author/configuration/index.md

 ### `tsc`

-In order to the generated `javascript` can be properly loaded by the `jsii` runtimes, `jsii` generates a [`tsconfig.json`] file with fixed settings at the beginning of the compilation pass.
+In order for the generated `JavaScript` to be properly loaded by the `jsii` runtimes, `jsii` generates a [`tsconfig.json`] file with fixed settings at the beginning of the compilation pass.
 Certain configuration options can however be set by the maintainers in order to better suit their development workflow or processes.
 Those configuration are set in the `jsii.tsc` section of the `package.json` file, but use the same name as [`tsconfig.json`]: